Low-rank Covariate Balancing Estimators under Interference: Low-rank weighting estimators with the known propensity score

 Inspired by Equation~\eqref{eqn:misspecified_indiv}, we refer to $T\left(\wipwlamb(e)\right)$ as the \textit{weighted projection estimator}.
-Although Theorem~\ref{thm:simplified_indiv_weights} shows that $T(\wipwlamb(e))$ can be obtained in cases that do not require the fixed-$\bm h$ assumption, we pay a price for this flexibility.
+Although Theorem~\ref{thm:simplified_indiv_weights} shows that $T(\wipwlamb(e))$ can be obtained in cases that do not require the linear model assumption, we pay a price for this flexibility.
 The variance of the weighted projection estimator is no longer provably smaller than that of the IPW estimator, even under the asymptotic regime (as Section~\ref{sec:varying_asymp} discusses).
-This fact holds true even under the fixed-$\bm h$ assumption (as in Section~\ref{sec:lm_balancing}); in this case, the balancing estimator significantly outperforms the IPW estimator.
+Recall that this fact holds true under the linear model assumption (as in Section~\ref{sec:lm_balancing}); in this case, the balancing estimator significantly outperforms the IPW estimator.
 Interestingly, we show in Section~\ref{sec:weighted_generalization} that many existing weighting estimators in the literature which exploit a known propensity score are a special case of the weighted projection estimator.

 As discussed above, the variance of $T(\wipwlamb(e))$ cannot provably be smaller than that of the IPW estimator.
 This begs the question as to whether we can leverage the knowledge of the true propensity score and create a weighting estimator that is provably no less efficient than the IPW estimator.
 We show that if $\bm h$ is fixed as in Section~\ref{sec:lm_balancing}, it is possible to find such a weighting estimator.
 To begin with, consider the following sub-class of $\Cipwlamb(e)$: